Clemmie Moodie: Other media work

-She has discussed current showbiz topics on BBC Breakfast News, Sky News, Good Morning Britain and the Extra Factor on ITV and Channel 5 News.
-She has been a guest on Radio 1.
-She appeared on BBC3's England's Worst Ever Football Team.
+She has discussed current showbiz topics on BBC Breakfast, Sky News, Good Morning Britain, The Xtra Factor on ITV2 and 5 News.
+She has been a guest on BBC Radio 1.
+She appeared on BBC Three's England's Worst Ever Football Team and England 2006: The Golden Generation on BBC iPlayer.

 In October 2010 she walked the 63 km Inca Trail with Denise Van Outen, Fearne Cotton, Alexandra Burke, Amanda Byram and six women fighting breast cancer, to raise money for Breast Cancer Care Charity.
 In September 2012 she took part in the Virgin London Triathlon teaming up with David Hasselhoff and Alexandra Burke.
 She has competed in three London Marathons.